2024 Spring DSR Newsletter: Honours, Awards & Appointments

 award

 The DSR has a record six awardees of the University of Toronto Excellence Awards.
-These provide undergraduate students with paid resarch fellowships with a faculty-led project for 14 full weeks during the summer term.
+These provide undergraduate students with paid research fellowships with a faculty-led project for 14 full weeks during the summer term.
 The recipients are:

 • Allison Cybulski (Major in Economics and Double Minor in French Language and Mathematics): “The Prehistorian and the Canadian Institute: Daniel Wilson and his Networks”, supervised by Pamela Klassen